-- A reptilian brain which governs our basic functions and responses.
+- A reptilian brain which governs our essential functions and responses.

-- A limbic brain which deals in more complex functions, including emotions.
+- A limbic brain which deals with more complex functions, including emotions.

 - A neocortex that deals with our higher critical and thinking functions.

 Johnathan Haidt has an excellent metaphor for the implications of this evolutionary sequence in his book The Happiness Hypothesis.
 He calls it the “elephant and the rider.”
 Psychologists agree that we at best are only as much as 15% aware of our motivations and behaviours.